-Founded by Michel and Albert Roux in 1967, and renowned for training some of the world’s best chefs, including Gordon Ramsay and Marco Pierre White, Le Gavroche is now run by Albert’s son Michel Jnr, who serves up old-school French classics worthy of two Michelin stars.
+Founded by Michel and Albert Roux in 1967, and renowned for training some of the world’s best chefs including Gordon Ramsay and Marco Pierre White, Le Gavroche is now run by Albert’s son Michel Jnr, who serves up old-school French classics worthy of the restaurant’s three Michelin stars.

-With a menu made up of the highest quality seasonal ingredients, along with Scottish beef, rabbit, Cumbrian veal and Goosnargh duck, you should expect to shell out a fair bit of money to dine here – and with the Roux reputation for exceptional food it will be well worth it.
+With a menu made up of the highest quality seasonal ingredients such as with John Dory, venison, truffle and British cheese, you should expect to shell out a fair bit of money to dine here – and with the Roux reputation for exceptional food it will be well worth it.
 Le Gavroche’s eight-course Menu Exceptional is priced at $230 per person, with the accompanying wine menu starting at a cool $360.

 When Sketch opened in Mayfair at the end of 2002, it quickly became known as one as one of the most expensive restaurants in London, and this luxurious venue is still going strong having earned three Michelin stars.